gocoworker-dev/smart-contracts/AUDIT-DUVEAU.md

 ## 8. Conclusion

-The GOCOWORKER contracts seem to be production-ready.
+The GOCOWORKER smart contracts seem to be production-ready.